 - Building a private cloud.
 Architecting, building and managing private clouds -- whether for its own purpose or for a hybrid cloud goal -- can be a daunting task for IT departments and staff.

 - Cloud migration.
-The process of moving applications and other data to a cloud infrastructure often causes complications.
+The process of moving applications and other data to the cloud often causes complications.
 Migration projects frequently take longer than anticipated and go over budget.
 The issue of workload and data repatriation -- moving from the cloud back to a local data center -- is often overlooked until unforeseen cost or performance problems arise.

 - Vendor lock-in.
 Often, switching between cloud providers can cause significant issues.
 This includes technical incompatibilities, legal and regulatory limitations and substantial costs incurred from sizable data migrations.